Jane Fraser (businesswoman)

-Jane Fraser (born 13 July 1967) is a British-American banking executive who is the chief executive officer (CEO) and chair of Citigroup, positions she has held since March 2021 and October 2025, respectively.
-Educated at Girton College, Cambridge, and Harvard Business School, she worked at McKinsey & Company for 10 years, rising to partner prior to joining Citigroup in 2004.
+Dame Jane Fraser (born 13 July 1967) is a British-American banking executive who has been chief executive officer (CEO) of Citi since March 2021 and chair since October 2025.
+She is the first woman to head a major U.S. bank.

+Fraser was educated at Girton College, Cambridge, and Harvard Business School.
+She worked at McKinsey & Company for 10 years, rising to partner prior to joining Citigroup in 2004.
 In 2019, she was named president of Citigroup and CEO of its consumer banking division.

-In September 2020, Citigroup announced that she would replace Michael Corbat as CEO of Citigroup Inc. in February 2021, becoming the first woman to head a major U.S. bank.
-In October 2025, Citigroup elected Fraser as Chair of the board of directors.
-She was included on Fortunes "Most Powerful Women in Business" list in 2014 and 2015 and has been called the "Number 1 Woman to Watch" for two consecutive years by American Banker.
-She was named the seventh most powerful woman in the world for 2023 by Forbes.
-She currently serves as a member of the President's Export Council.
+Fraser was included on Fortunes "Most Powerful Women in Business" list in 2014 and 2015 and has been called the "Number 1 Woman to Watch" for two consecutive years by American Banker.
+She was named the eighth most powerful woman in the world in 2025 by Forbes.
+She is a member of the President's Export Council.

 Early life and education

 Jane Fraser was born on 13 July 1967 in St Andrews, Scotland.
 She attended Girton College, Cambridge, from 1985 to 1988, graduating with a BA (promoted to an MA per tradition) in economics.

 After graduation, she worked as a mergers and acquisitions analyst at Goldman Sachs, London, from July 1988 to July 1990, then as a brokerage associate for Asesores Bursátiles, a Madrid-based securities broker, from August 1990 to June 1992.
 In 1992, she enrolled at Harvard Business School, earning her MBA in 1994.